Eianei/game-save-sync/structure.md

 ## Directory Structure:

 This is the directory structure I use for the Syncthing set-up, it was made with the ```tree``` command.
-Each platform will be explained on each specific "platform.md":
+Each platform will be explained on each specific "platform.md".
+Some names have been changed for placeholders, having the same format but ofuscating its real game save data name.
 ```
 Game Saves/
 ├── 3DS